 Video: If you need help on how to clean your Varipump, watch our step by step video guide https://youtu.be/gApUPNTwqWk

-Our evoUVs have been designed and manufactured to the highest standards and should be run 24 hours a day, every day, from mid-March to early October,
+Our evoUVs have been designed and manufactured to the highest standards and should be run 24 hours a day, every day, from mid-March to early October, depending on the weather conditions.

 If the unit is frost-protected, it may be left running throughout the winter.
 Otherwise the unit should be removed, drained and stored safely for the winter.